CoderMohitSinha/KBS-Project/README.md

 ## 3. GCP further processing - ML

-    We will try to predict the  air quality based on the historic
+    We will try to predict the impact on temperature by  air quality based on the historic

 ## 4. Plan for data ingest: